apache/tvm/docs/langref/relay_expr.rst

 Local identifiers are prefixed by the :code:`%` sigil, such as ":code:`%local`".
-A local identifier always references a function argument or a variable bound in a `let` expression.
+A local identifier always references a function argument or a variable bound in a :code:`let` expression.
-A local variable will be scoped to the function where it appears or the `let` expression where it is bound, respectively.
+A local variable will be scoped to the function where it appears or the :code:`let` expression where it is bound, respectively.

-Suppose the local variable :code:`%a` has been defined in a scope and within that scope, a `let` expression binding to a variable :code:`%a` appears.
+Suppose the local variable :code:`%a` has been defined in a scope and within that scope, a :code:`let` expression binding to a variable :code:`%a` appears.
 This is permitted, as in most functional languages.
-In the scope of the `let` expression (the inner scope), the name :code:`%a` is "shadowed," meaning all references to :code:`%a` in the inner scope refer to the later defintion, while references to :code:`%a` in the outer scope continue to refer to
+In the scope of the :code:`let` expression (the inner scope), the name :code:`%a` is "shadowed," meaning all references to :code:`%a` in the inner scope refer to the later defintion, while references to :code:`%a` in the outer scope continue to refer to